alegrimaldi20/audit-puppy-raffle/README.md

 require(address(this).balance == uint256(totalFees), "PuppyRaffle: There are currently players active!");
 ```

-Although you could use `selfdestruct` to send ETH to this contract in order for the values to match and withdraw the fees, this is clearly not what the protocol is intended to do.
+Although you could use `selfdestruct` to send ETH to this contract in order for the values to match and withdraw the fees, this is clearly not what the protocol is intended to do

 <details>
 <summary>Proof Of Code</summary>